 Suitable running shoes

-Printed copy of your insurance showing emergency contact and insurance policy number
+Printed copy of your insurance indicating emergency contact and insurance policy number

 To leave at the camp: